How to Finance Your Online MBA Program at Howard

 All admitted and eligible students will be awarded federal financial aid resources, provided that they complete the 2022-2023 FAFSA and submit all necessary items to the Howard University Financial Aid Office.
 Federal School Code: 001448

-Submit a FAFSA / Renew a FAFSA
+- Step 1: Submit a FAFSA / Renew a FAFSA

-Accept Your Aid Package
+- Step 2: Accept Your Aid Package

-Receive Your Aid
+- Step 3: Receive Your Aid

-Maintain Your Eligibility
+- Step 4: Maintain Your Eligibility

-Types of Federal Loans available for our graduate programs
+Types of Federal Loans Available for Our

-Alumni, corporate partners and community members fund Howard School of Business Endowed Scholarships and HU awards them based on need, academic excellence, test scores, application materials, MBA essays and applicants’ contributions to their field of study.
+Alumni, corporate partners, and community members fund Howard School of Business Endowed Scholarships, and HU awards them based on need, academic excellence, test scores, application materials, MBA essays, and applicants’ contributions to their field of study.

-Howard University Donor Scholarships: Graduate students in good standing who submit the brief Donor Scholarship application may qualify for multiple donor-funded scholarships.
+Graduate students in good standing who submit the brief Donor Scholarship application may qualify for multiple donor-funded scholarships.

 Scholarships Open to HBCU, Black and Howard Online MBA Students

-Finding scholarships open to students in online graduate-level programs, students in part-time MBA programs and minority graduate students can be challenging.
+Finding scholarships open to students in online graduate-level programs, students in part-time MBA programs, and minority graduate students can be challenging.
 These links can get you started and help guide your future scholarship searches:

-The National Black MBA Association (NBMBAA) awards two $10,000 scholarships and one $5,000 scholarship to current members pursuing MBAs at Howard University School of Business.
+- The National Black MBA Association (NBMBAA) awards two $10,000 scholarships and one $5,000 scholarship to current members pursuing MBAs at Howard University School of Business.

-The Hennesey Fellows scholarship awards high-achieving graduate students from HBCUs up to $20,000 per academic year for up to two years plus a one-time $10,000 stipend.
+- The Hennesey Fellows scholarship awards high-achieving graduate students from HBCUs up to $20,000 per academic year for up to two years plus a one-time $10,000 stipend.

-The Thurgood Marshall College Fund (TMCF) teams up with corporate and nonprofit partners to offer merit and need-based scholarships to students attending TMCF member-schools like Howard University.
+- The Thurgood Marshall College Fund (TMCF) teams up with corporate and nonprofit partners to offer merit and need-based scholarships to students attending TMCF member-schools like Howard University.

-UNCF awards more than $100 million to HBCU scholars each year.
+- UNCF awards more than $100 million to HBCU scholars each year.
 While Howard isn’t one of UNCF’s partner HBCUs, some UNCF scholarships are open to HU students.

 You can use the following databases to search for external scholarship opportunities.

+You may be able to take advantage of tuition reimbursement through your employer.
+These programs can cover a portion or all of the tuition costs.
 To see if your company offers a tuition reimbursement program or other employer assistance, contact your human resources department.
-They will be able to tell you if there is a program in place and any rules and restrictions that apply.
-If you have further questions about the Howard University’s Online MBA programs, speak with an Enrollment Advisor at firstname.lastname@example.org or 202-921-3413.
+They can tell you if there is a program in place and any rules and restrictions that apply.
+If you have further questions about Howard University’s Online MBA programs, email an enrollment advisor or call 202-558-0465.Contact Us

-For questions or information regarding eligibility to receive VA education benefits or for current pay rates, please contact the Dept. of Veterans Affairs at 1-888-442-4551 or visit the VA website at gibill.va.gov.
-You can also start your application for VA education benefits here: https://www.vets.gov/education/apply/
+Howard University is an approved institution for veterans to utilize their educational benefits.
+As a veteran, you are entitled to certain benefits under the various Veterans Administration programs.
+For questions or information regarding eligibility to receive VA education benefits or for current pay rates, please call the U.S. Department of Veterans Affairs at 1-888-442-4551 or visit the VA website.
+You can also start your VA education benefits application.Visit VA Website